dreamcatcher-tech/network/Inbox/2024-03-13 2219 password manager on artifact.md

 [[2024-03-14 1609 the users high castle|High Castle]] can be used to allow a group of people to operate as a single entity from the point of view of a service.
 Single billing, multiple people can supply payment options in.
 Access and password can only be done using high castle with multiple agreements.

 We can integrate with their APIs to give this multiparty access some power.

+We can use devices to securely store private keys, and then encrypt data and store on artifact.
+Make a safe device that we keep in cold storage that has its keys stored in an enclave.

+Key rotation by getting the cold storage unit to sign a transfer item that passes its lineage on to a new set of keys.

+So in this way, whilst we strive to keep artifact private, we are not busted if the data is compromised.
+If the platform is compromised, it might coerce the keys to be used to decrypt something then send it offsite.
+So a